Build a Creator Community That Makes Subscribers Stay — Discord, Telegram, and VIP Groups That Work

 Strengths:

-• Channels for different topics (announcements, chat, content, off-topic)
+- Channels organized by topic (announcements, chat, content, off-topic)

-• Voice and video channels for live hangouts
+- Voice and video channels for live hangouts and events

-• Bot integrations for moderation, games, welcome messages
+- Bot integrations for moderation, games, and automated welcome messages

 Best for: Creators with 100+ subscribers who want a full community experience with multiple engagement channels.